+Automobile Expense

-AUTOMOBILE - Automobile Expense is a church business expense and should be compensated fully.
+Is considered a church business expense and should be compensated fully.
 Compensation may take one of several forms.

 - a.
 Per mile allowance (as allowed by IRS recommendations) - b.
 Provision of an automobile and payment of all expenses for church use (Note that annual lump sum payments are now considered taxable income by IRS.
 Churches should check current IRS law.
 Information about current automobile expenses can be found at www.irs.gov web site.)